nnethercote/perf-book/src/build-configuration.md

 cases on Linux and Windows.
 There is a [GitHub Issue] tracking full support for lld.

-Another option is [mold], which is currently available on Linux and macOS.
+Another option is [mold], which is currently available on Linux.
 Simply substitute `mold` for `lld` in the instructions above. mold is often faster than lld.
 [**Example**](https://davidlattimore.github.io/posts/2024/02/04/speeding-up-the-rust-edit-build-run-cycle.html).